Homepage Crafts Unlimited (UK)

 I have a plastic doll who's hair is in good shape but it is knotted and tangled, can you help?

-I would be happy to help, but my course of action is something you could try first.
+There are hospitals who can help, but here is something you could try first.
 I know that hair gets tangled and, in the past, I have found the best solution has been hair conditioner.
 I start off with a shampoo which contains a conditioner - like Pantene - and I use a separate conditioner as well.
 I then use a large toothed comb, like an afro comb, to smooth the hair down.
 Sometimes this is not good enough so I use a fabric conditioner.
 Let it dry naturally, the use of a hair dryer or heated rollers may damage the hair.
-If this does not work (it usually does) then the only alternative is a wig after shaving off all the hair.
+If this does not work (it usually does) then the only alternative is a wig after shaving off all the hair (leave some "stubble" to aid the gluing of the replacement wig, it is difficult to reliable stick a new wig directly to the vinyl head).
 It is very drastic but sometimes there is no other course of action.

 Top